openedx/paragon/README.md

 BREAKING CHANGE: The graphiteWidth option has been removed.
 The default graphite width of 10mm is always used for performance reason.
 ```

+#### Opening Pull Requests for Breaking Changes

+Pull requests that include Breaking Changes must be opened against the `next` branch instead of `release-x.x`.
+This ensures that breaking changes are accumulated and released together in the next major version, minimizing disruption for consumers.

 ## Treeshaking

 Paragon is distributed on npm as ES6 modules.
 This means that webpack can use treeshaking on any Paragon components that a consuming app is not using, resulting in greatly reduced bundle sizes.